nhardt/footnote/README.md

 # Footnote

-Footnote is a local-first personal markdown documents with support for sync across your own devices and sharing with known friends and family.
+Footnote is a local-first personal wiki of markdown documents with support for sync across your own devices and sharing with known, trusted sources.

 ## Core Concepts